YashS29/Multi-Theme-Switcher-App/README.md

 2. Define the theme object following the Theme interface
 3. Export it from `src/themes/index.ts`
 4. Add it to the dropdown in `src/components/Header.tsx`

+## 🛒 Interactive Features

+### Product Cards
+- **Buy Now Buttons**: Each product card features an interactive "Buy Now" button
+- **Purchase Simulation**: Clicking the button simulates a purchase process with loading states
+- **Success Feedback**: Users receive confirmation alerts after successful "purchases"
+- **Responsive Design**: Buttons adapt to different screen sizes and themes
+- **Theme Integration**: Button styling changes with theme switching

+### Button Types
+- **Product Buy Buttons**: On each product card with purchase simulation
+- **Action Buttons**: On the home page for theme exploration
+- **Form Submit Buttons**: On the contact page for form submission
+- **Mobile Menu Buttons**: In the header for mobile navigation

 ## 📄 License